-However, recent developments in Intel processors mean that your computer may be able to use hardware decoding and encoding which works the central processor a lot less, and allows the Burn-in Metadata and Burn-in Time Stamp tools to run faster - so it may take less time to burn-in your files.
+However, developments in Intel processors over the last few years mean that your computer may be able to use hardware decoding and encoding which works the central processor a lot less, and allows the Burn-in Metadata and Burn-in Time Stamp tools to run faster - so it may take less time to burn-in your files.
 There will also be a lower level of processor usage, and less power is consumed, so if you are using a laptop the battery will last longer, and it will run cooler.

 If your computer has a 2nd Generation (Sandy Bridge) Intel processor or later generations, then it is likely to include Intel's "QuickSync" video hardware acceleration feature.
-This range of processors (and probably future processor ranges) have a graphics processor actually built into the same semiconductor die as the central processor; and because the graphics processor is on the same chip as the central processor it is termed an "integrated" graphics processor, or just "integrated graphics".
+They have a graphics processor actually built into the same semiconductor die as the central processor; and because the graphics processor is on the same chip as the central processor it is termed an "integrated" graphics processor, or just "integrated graphics".
 In contrast, the graphics processors that are built into separate graphics cards/components perhaps from NVIDIA or AMD are termed "discrete graphics".

 On Intel processors the graphics processor is called HD graphics or Iris graphics.
 These integrated graphics processors include some hardware units that are specialized for processing video, and this is what provides the QuickSync hardware accelerated video decoding and encoding.
 This specialized hardware means that video decoding and encoding can be done faster than some general-purpose hardware units that are built into some separate "discrete" graphics cards.
 So if your computer has a 2nd Generation or later Intel processor, there is a good chance that you will be able to take advantage of the QuickSync hardware acceleration that effectively came free with your computer!

-However, there are a small number of Intel processors in these ranges that do not have QuickSync hardware - these are usually at the budget end of the range.
+However, there are a small number of Intel processors in these ranges that do not have QuickSync hardware - these are usually at the budget end of the range (and some Xeon processors).
 So if you have a processor in the above ranges it is not guaranteed that it will be QuickSync capable.
-You can check by looking up your processor's product name in the Intel Processor Spec Finder at http://ark.intel.com
+You can check by looking up your processor's product name in the Intel Processor Spec Finder at https://ark.intel.com

 Some computers may be equipped with a QuickSync capable processor and also a discrete graphics card perhaps from NVIDIA or AMD.
 In this case the computer will actually have two graphics processors (GPUs) - one built into the Intel processor itself, and the other in the discrete graphics card.
 These will appear as two separate "Display Adaptors" entries in the Windows Device Manager.
 Consequently, your computer may give you the choice of using either integrated graphics or discrete graphics - this may be a setting in the Windows Control Panel, or a setting in the configuration utility that comes with the discrete graphics processor (e.g. for NVIDIA it will be the "NVIDIA Control Panel").
 This choice may be offered as either "global" where all applications use the chosen graphics processor, or you may be able to choose which graphics processor is used by each individual application.
 The choice may also be "auto" where the control panel utility tries to decide itself which of the two graphics processors to use.